djeada/Databases-Notes/notes/02_database_design/04_indexing_strategies.md

 Data patterns and query frequencies change over time.
 Regularly review your indexes to ensure they still align with your application's needs.

-- **Identify Unused Indexes**: Remove indexes that are no longer beneficial.
+- Remove indexes that are no longer beneficial.
-- **Adjust Existing Indexes**: Modify indexes to better suit current query patterns.
+- Modify indexes to better suit current query patterns.

 ### Balancing Costs and Benefits

 Remember that indexes consume resources:

-- **Storage Space**: Indexes require additional disk space.
+- They require additional **disk space** for storage.
-- **Memory Usage**: Frequently accessed indexes may reside in memory.
+- Frequently accessed indexes may reside in **memory**.
-- **Write Performance**: Maintaining indexes adds overhead to write operations.
+- Maintaining indexes adds extra overhead, which can reduce **write performance**.

-Ensure that the performance gains in read operations justify these costs.

 ## Best Practices for Indexing